CyVerse-learning-materials/dnasubway_guide/docs/step5.md

 1. Log-in to [DNA Subway](https://dnasubway.cyverse.org/) - unregistered users may 'Enter as Guest'

         !!!
 Note
             Only registered users submitting novel, high-quality sequences will be able to submit sequence to GenBank
 2. Choose a project type:
     -   Phylogenetics: build phylogenetic trees from any DNA, protein, or mtDNA sequence)
     -   Barcoding: DNA Barcoding for plants (rbcL), animals (COI), bacteria (16S), and fungi (ITS)

         !!!
 Warning "Sample Data"

-            *"Mosquito"* dataset: <br>
-            Select **COI**.
+                *"Mosquito"* dataset: Select **COI**.
 3. Under 'Select Sequence Source' select a sequence buy uploading either a FASTA file or AB1 Sanger sequencing tracefile; pasting in a sequence in FASTA format, or selecting and importing a trace file from DNALC.
 If you do not have a file, you may select any of the available sample sequences.

         !!!
 Warning "Sample Data"

-            *"Mosquito"* dataset: <br>
+                *"Mosquito"* dataset:
                 From **Select a set of sample sequences** select **Intro to Barcoding Bioinformatics: Mosquitoes**.
 4. Name your project, and give a description if desired; click 'Continue.'

 ------------------------------------------------------------------------